rufname/timestamp-binning/README.md

 timestamp-binning
 =================

-A small module that bins past timestamps into desired intervals and creates an histogram array.
+A small module that bins past timestamps into desired intervals and creates a histogram array.

 ## Installation